rhkrohan/luno-backend/README.md

    ├─ Checks for existing conversation for session_id ├─ If none exists:
-   │  └─ Creates new conversation document in Firestore │     Path: users/{userId}/children/{childId}/conversations/{convId}
+   │  └─ Creates new conversation document in Firestore │     Path: users/{userId}/conversations/{convId}
-   ├─ Decompresses ADPCM audio → WAV
+   │     (Note: childId stored as field, not in path) ├─ Decompresses ADPCM audio → WAV
    ├─ Sends to OpenAI Whisper API → Transcription
-   ├─ Saves child message to Firestore
+   ├─ Saves child message to Firestore using ArrayUnion │  Messages stored as array: .../conversations/{convId}.messages[] │  ├─ Safety check runs
-   │  Path: .../conversations/{convId}/messages/{msgId}
-   │  ├─ Safety check runs
-   │  └─ Flags if issues detected
+   │  └─ Flags conversation if issues detected
-   ├─ Sends to GPT-4 with conversation history → AI Reply ├─ Saves toy message to Firestore
-   ├─ Sends to ElevenLabs → TTS Audio (WAV)
+   ├─ Sends to GPT-4 with conversation history → AI Reply ├─ Saves toy message to Firestore using ArrayUnion ├─ Sends to ElevenLabs → TTS Audio (WAV)
    └─ Returns audio to ESP32